Please help make the State Tournament a safe and enjoyable experience for everyone!

 Scoresheets must be submitted to scoring officials immediately after a round is complete.
 Lost scoresheets will result in a zero (0) for the entire squad.

 Due to high participation levels, practice rounds may or may not be available, based on the host club’s staffing and field availability.
+Please contact the host club for practice times and availability.

 Suspension of Competition Due to Hazardous Weather Conditions